 As you know, while some chefs pair wine with food, I pair it with flowers!
 It’s Friday Flowers!

-4 cups peeled and roughly chopped sweet potato (into about 1/2-inch pieces)
+- 4 cups peeled and roughly chopped sweet potato

 Coat the bottom of a large stock pot with olive oil.
 Place the pot over medium heat and add the sausages.
 Sauté the sausages until they are nicely browned and cooked through, about 8 minutes.
 Use a slotted spoon to remove the sausages and set them aside in a bowl.

 Add the mushrooms and a bit more olive oil (if necessary) to the pot.
 Cook the mushroom until they are nicely browned, about 6 minutes.
 Turn the heat off to deglaze the pan with half of the Marsala.
 Turn the heat to high and reduce the wine completely.
 Add the mushrooms to the bowl with the sausages and set aside.

 Keeping the heat at medium, add the onions and garlic to the pot.
 Cook until the onions are soft, about 4 minutes.
 Stir in the herbs and cook until very aromatic, about 30 seconds.
 Turn off the heat and add the remaining half of the Marsala.
 Turn the heat to high and reduce the wine almost completely.

 Add the sweet potatoes and sauté for a minute or two.
 Then add the stock and bring to a boil.
 Immediately reduce the heat to a low simmer, cover the pot, and cook until the potatoes are tender, about 20 minutes.

 Use an immersion blender to purée the soup until it's smooth with a few chunks remaining.